 When you’re in a full-blown hair crisis and your strands feel like crap, a great at-home remedy is a deep conditioner.
 It’s a quick fix to several issues, from brittle ends to dehydration to overall dull, lifeless hair.
 Deep conditioners have the powers sent from above to go deep into the hair shaft and deliver nutrients that revive your locks.
 No wonder it’s our favorite part of the wash routine.

 Most hairstylists swear by the Olaplex code and often use the brand’s whole system to revive dull, color-treated strands.
-However, it’s not only great for those who dye their hair.
+In spite of its reputation though, it’s not only great for those who dye their hair.
 This at-home mask works overtime to re-link all broken hair bonds and add lustrous shine.
 (It's also a favorite of Byrdie's senior editor, Hallie.)

 Your hair doesn’t have to be super-damaged to use a deep conditioner, but in cases where it is, this Kérastase option is a total pick-me-up.
 The aqua bottle is packed with refreshing, rebuilding, and revitalizing hair benefits.
-Case in point: its pro-keratin ingredients and ceramides, which aid in the building and smoothing of the hair follicle and leave your strands looking impossibly shiny.
+Case in point: its ceramides and pro-keratin ingredients, which aid in the building and smoothing of the hair follicle and leave your strands looking impossibly shiny.

 Not many of us actually have the time or tools to sit under a dryer for a true deep conditioning session.
 For a similar effect, this product actually recommends that you leave it on your hair for up to one hour and cover your hair with a plastic cap—no heat required.
 The promised results are improved elasticity and soft, frizz-free hair.
-I’ve tried this and it delivers on its promise.
+Upon testing, we can say it delivers on its promise.

 A defining, penetrating conditioner for textured, kinky, coiled, and frizz-prone hair, this heavy formula literally coats your strands like a cream mask.
 The formula provides deep hydration, helping to repair previous damage and boost hair bonds.